EsauCervantes/risk-modeling/README.md

 # Risk Modeling Framework

-A **Python-based framework for risk modeling** that integrates
+Hello! here I developed A **Python-based framework for risk modeling** that integrates
 - **Machine Learning algorithms** – in particular **Restricted Boltzmann Machines (RBMs)** for learning probability distributions of borrower and market data
 - **Monte Carlo simulations** for scenario testing and stress analysis
 - **Classical statistical methods** for uncertainty quantification and loss estimation.

 The framework is designed to **model the risk of lending decisions**, estimate default probabilities, and quantify potential portfolio losses under a range of macroeconomic scenarios.
 It aims to be **modular, reproducible, and easy to extend** for different credit risk applications.

+This project is inspired by https://arxiv.org/pdf/2202.11060

 ---